(C)2014 Twentieth Century Fox Home Entertainment LLC. All Rights Reserved.

 "Alien" synopsis

-A mysterious alien invades the spaceship Alien, which is in a hurry to return to Earth.
-The invisible enemy follows its instincts and takes the lives of the crew one by one.
-No weapon possessed by humanity will be effective against life forms that have undergone unknown evolution.
-Inside the closed spaceship, a desperate battle is about to begin between the invisible perfect creature and Ripley, the only survivor...
+A mysterious alien invades the spaceship Alien, which is rushing back to Earth.
+The invisible enemy takes the lives of the crew one by one, following their instincts.
+No weapon possessed by mankind can work against the lifeform that has evolved in an unknown way.
+Inside the closed spaceship, a desperate battle between the invisible perfect creature and the only survivor, The Talented Mr. Ripley, is about to begin...

 Index